Stats at a glance

-T.I.M.E Stories is a co-operative role-playing game series in which players travel through space and time to fix faults in the timeline.
-The narrative flows through a deck of cards, which get pulled out to represent the different facets of the game and decisions you can make.
+T.I.M.E Stories is a cooperative role-playing game series in which players travel through space and time to fix faults in the timeline.
+The narrative flows through a deck of cards, which get pulled out to represent the different facets of the game and the decisions you can make.

 Happen to die along the way?
 Don’t worry, you can go back in time to when you were alive and try again.
 But don’t get complacent.
-There’s only so many Temporal Units to go around.
+There are only so many Temporal Units to go around.